 Cyndi is a native of the Harrisburg, Pennsylvania area and holds a Bachelor’s of Science degree from York College of Pennsylvania.

-Cherie has served as the Executive Director of The Legacy at North Augusta (formerly known as Bentley Commons) in Staunton, Virginia since the opening in 2009.
+Susan has served as the Executive Director of The Legacy at North Augusta (formerly known as Bentley Commons) in Staunton, Virginia since August 2023.

 Emily Anderson joined The Legacy at North Augusta team in 2012.
 She is a graduate of James Madison University where she obtained a Bachelor of Science in communication studies with a concentration in health communication.
 She obtained her Assisted Living Facility Administrator license under the supervision of our Executive Director Cherie Powers.
 Emily is one of the founders of the Greater Augusta Regional Chamber of Commerce’s Aging in Place Round Table.
 She is also on the planning committee for the Greater Augusta Walk to End Alzheimer’s and facilitates the Fishersville Parkinson's Support Group.